 Why do Sea Cadets need more help?

 We have 14,000 young people and many more hoping to join a local unit near them.
-Volunteers help and guide these young people so that they can grow and develop in a safe environment.
-If more adults helped out this would take the burden off our current volunteers and allow more young people to experience the thrill of being a Sea Cadet
+But we need more volunteers to help and guide these young people so that they can grow and develop in a safe environment.
+If more adults helped out this would take the burden off our current volunteers and allow more young people to experience the thrill of being a Sea Cadet.
+More adults mean we can include more young people.
+We always welcome any help from adults.

 How can I help with Sea Cadets?

-There are many ways you can give your time to us.
+There are many ways you can give your time to us whatever your gender, age, abilities and skills.
 Simply let us know your availability and how you would like to help and we will match this to roles within your local area.

 I've never been a Sea Cadet or volunteer, does this matter?